ghostdogpr/caliban/vuepress/docs/faq/README.md

 ### I'm getting a compilation error saying a `Schema` is missing, but I don't know which one.

 Call directly `Schema.gen[YourType]` or just `gen[YourType]` if you extend `GenericSchema`.
 The error should be more detailed.
+It is also recommended to use semi-auto derivation instead of auto derivation, as it will tell you more clearly which type is missing a schema.

 ### I want to use Caliban, but I use Cats Effect / Monix instead of ZIO.